 The Company records accruals for loss contingencies to the extent that the Company concludes it is probable that a liability has been incurred and the amount of the related loss can be reasonably estimated.
 The Company evaluates, on a quarterly basis, developments in legal proceedings and other matters that could cause a change in the potential amount of the liability recorded or of the range of potential losses disclosed.
+Additionally, the Company has reflected its right to insurance recoveries, limited to the extent of incurred or probable losses, as a receivable when such recoveries have been agreed to with its third-party insurers and receipt is deemed probable.
+This includes instances where the Company's third-party insurers have agreed to reimburse certain legal defense costs incurred with the applicable law firms by the Company.

-Securities Litiaation
+Securities Litigation

 In March 2016, a putative securities class action complaint captioned Sudunagunta v.
-NantKwest, Inc., et al., No. 16-cv-01947 was filed in federal district court for the Central District of California related to the Company's restatement of certain interim financial statements for the periods ended June 30, 2015 and September 30, 2015 and asserting claims for violation of federal securities laws.
-Other putative class action complaints containing similar allegations were filed in federal court and in California Superior Court.
-The state court actions were removed to federal court and all of the actions have been consolidated.
-The consolidated complaint names as defendants the Company, certain of its current and former officers and directors, and various investment banks which served as underwriters for the Company's IPO.
-The consolidated complaint alleges violations of Sections 11 and 15 of the Securities Act of 1933 and Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder.
-The complaint seeks unspecified damages, costs and attorneys' fees, and equitable/injunctive or other relief on behalf of putative classes of persons who purchased or acquired the Company's securities in the IPO and from July 28, 2015 through March 11, 2016.
-Defendants have filed a motion to dismiss the consolidated complaint.
+NantKwest, Inc., et al., No. 16-cv-01947 was filed in federal district court for the Central District of California related to the Company's restatement of certain interim financial statements for the periods ended June 30, 2015 and September 30, 2015.
+A number of similar putative class actions were filed in federal and state court in California.
+The actions originally filed in state court were removed to federal court, and the various related actions have been consolidated.
+Plaintiffs assert causes of action for alleged violations of Sections 11 and 15 of the Securities Act of 1933 and Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder.
+Plaintiffs seek unspecified damages, costs and attorneys' fees, and equitable/injunctive or other relief on behalf of putative classes of persons who purchased or acquired the Company's securities during various time periods from July 28, 2015 through March 11, 2016.
+In September 2017, the court denied defendants' motion to dismiss the third amended consolidated complaint.
+No trial date has been set.
 Management intends to vigorously defend these proceedings.
 At this time, the Company cannot predict how the Court will rule on the merits of the claims and/or the scope of the potential loss in the event of an adverse outcome.
 Therefore, based on the information available at present, the Company cannot reasonably estimate a range of loss for this action.
-Should the Company ultimately be found liable, the liability could have a material adverse effect on the Company's results of operations for the period or periods in which it is incurred.
+Should the Company ultimately be found liable, the liability could have a material adverse effect on the Company's results of operations for the periods in which it is incurred.